PAUL WILLIAM HUMPHREYS

 `Big Data and Representational Opaqueness’ University of Chinese Academy of Sciences September 2017

-Computational Philosophy', Big Data and Representational Opaqueness’, Beijing Normal University, Beijing, China, September 2017.
+', Big Data and Representational Opaqueness’, `Computational Philosophy’, four lectures at Beijing Normal University, Beijing, China, September 2017.

 `Patrick Suppes: Some Personal Recollections’ APA Pacific Division Meetings, April 2016 (available at the Pitt Archives).